AntonioDehesa/tilop/README.md

 After battling with the popover position, I decided instead to use a modal lol.
 I think it actually fits a little better with what i wanted to do

+## Day 178: June 11 2022
+### Today's progress:

+Fixed a little the view of the main site, added some useful lists, and then, I will start the backend of it.
+I will use mongodb.
+I thought about using a relational db, but then i thought that a no-relational db would fit better, as i am still thinking about the model that i will use

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla